openwrt/packages/net/adblock/files/README.md

 <b>Please note:</b> The knot-resolver (kresd) is only available on Turris devices and does not support the SafeSearch functionality yet.

 **Use restrictive jail modes:**
 You can enable a restrictive 'adb_list.jail' to block access to all domains except those listed in the whitelist file.
 Usually this list will be generated as an additional list for guest or kidsafe configurations (for a separate dns server instance).
-If the jail directory points to your primary dns directory, adblock enables the restrice jail mode (jail mode only).
+If the jail directory points to your primary dns directory, adblock enables the restrictive jail mode automatically (jail mode only).

 **Enable E-Mail notification via 'msmtp':**
 To use the email notification you have to install & configure the package 'msmtp'.